 Winton Woods Middle School (grades 7-8) offers math and foreign language classes for high school credit as well as advanced classes in science and language arts.
 We also offer elective engineering courses that introduce students to technology and robotics.
 Winton Woods High School is fully accredited by Advanced Ed and is a full member of the Southern Regional Educational Board (SREB) High Schools That Work (HSTW) school improvement network.
 Every student on the main campus who is enrolled in College Prep, College Credit Plus, Honors or Advanced Placement courses belongs to either the Academy of Global Studies (AGS) or the New Tech Academy (NTA).

 The district’s current five-year financial forecast shows that a combination of past expenditure reductions and modest increases from the State of Ohio will ensure the dollars generated from the district’s 2009 10-year emergency levy will last until 2019.
-Additionally, the district’s fiscal year 2016 audit report from the office of the Auditor of State revealed no internal control weaknesses or major noncompliance issues.
+In November 2018, voters passed a Substitute Levy to help move the district in a positive direction without interruption in services.
+Additionally, the district’s fiscal year 2016 audit report from the office of the Auditor of State revealed no internal weaknesses or noncompliance issues.
 Winton Woods City Schools has also received the “Certificate of Achievement for Excellence in Financial Reporting” from the Government Finance Officers Association and the Association of School Business Officials International every year since 1994.
 We anticipate that we will continue to receive this distinction in the upcoming years.

 Winton Woods City Schools’ most recent Quality Education and Opportunities report, which gives an overview of the district’s goals and accomplishments, may be found at www.wintonwoods.org under About Us.
 A copy of the district’s five-year forecast is available on the website through the Office of the Treasurer also under About Us.
 Audit reports can be viewed at the Auditor of State’s website: https://ohioauditor.gov/auditsearch/results.aspx.